Fashion

 Coach Fall 2026

 This season, runways are taking us on a little trip back in time—all the way to the Elizabethan era.
 On Collina Strada's runway, dramatic sheer ruffs were added on to accessorize tailored coats, oversized button down shirts, and sheer lace dresses—this is all to say that the collection made a case for the ruff as a versatile throwback accessory.
-On the Coach runway, ruff's were built in to dresses.
+On the Coach and Carolina Herrera runways, ruffs were built into dresses and blouses.

 Brooches & Clips